nozomiishii/dotfiles/README.md

 - Full Name: Nozomi Ishii
 - Account name: nozomiishii

-**⚠️ Skip the AppleID signup until the home screen. it takes time. ⚠️**
+**⚠️ Skip the AppleID sign in until the home screen. it takes time. ⚠️**

 **Open Apple ID with Spotlight**